27 June 2009

 Seeing the picture of the Michael Jackson whom I had forgotten, I had a daydream yesterday morning.

-With that, he wakes.
+Michael wakes at midnight.
 He rises, donning shoes, a coat, and gloves against the night air.
-He steps outside and walks down the street to the crossroads, where he shakes the Devil's hand.
-Though the flesh is unharmed, Jackson feels the flames as the glove he's wearing catches fire and burns away.
+He steps outside and walks down the street to the crossroads, where the Devil is waiting.
+The Devil offers his hand, and its grip burns away Michael's glove.
+Though Michael's flesh remains unharmed, the pain is real and excruciating.